Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Introduction

 \section{Introduction}

 The synthesis and characterization of molecule-based magnetic systems has been an intense research area for decades, prompted by the need for information storage devices and advances in quantum technologies (see for example Refs.~\cite{gaita2019molecular,troiani2011molecular,stamp2009spin,mcadams2017molecular}).
-The motivations for targeting such complexes stem from their physical-chemical properties ranging from long coherence time~\cite{atzori2016quantum, atzori2016room, bader2014room, graham2014influence, atzori2018structural} to manipulation possibilities~\cite{bayliss2020optically,carretta2021perspective,li2021manipulation,nelson2020cnot,thiele2014electrically, hussain2018coherent}.
-In the presence of spin-switchable units, the local spin state of archetypical iron(II) or cobalt(II) ($3d^6$ and $3d^7$, respectively) ions can be controlled using external fields.
-Important structural modifications are then observed, with changes in bond distances of up to 0.2 \AA~(\textit{i.e.} 10 \%)\cite{hauser2004ligand} and deep changes in charge distribution (up to 0.5 electrons)~\cite{kepenekian2009primary}.
-The latter are responsible for hysteretic behavior in materials,\cite{kenepekian2009magnetic} and have long been underestimated whereas they are the main characteristics of valence tautomers\cite{tezgerevska2014valence}.
-Let us stress that the transition between tautomers is not necessarily accompanied by a modification of the spin multiplicity, in contrast with spin-transition systems.
-More recently, transition metal ions combined with organic ligands have been considered as possible targets in the development of molecular-based quantum units of information, \textit{e.g.} qubits or qudits (see for example Refs.~\cite{gaita2019molecular,troiani2011molecular,stamp2009spin,mcadams2017molecular}).
-Theoretical studies have also revealed the potential interest of radical ligands for the manipulation of quantum information via the entanglement of local spin degrees of freedom~\cite{roseiro2022combining,roseiro2022Qubit}.
-A prerequisite is the binding of radical ligands to paramagnetic metal centers without losing their open-shell character.
-In this respect, oxoverdazyl-based ligands have proven to fulfill such requirement, giving rise to a wealth of magnetic coupling schemes\cite{oms2010beyond,brook2010strong,barclay2003verdazyl}.
-Furthermore, the flexibility and well-established redox activity of organic-based compounds make such materials particularly interesting.
-Not only can inter-unit interactions be modulated with speculated spin-crossover behaviour\cite{rota2010toward}, but the crystal field generated by several open-shell ligands may give rise to unusual and puzzling scenarios.
+The motivations for targeting such complexes stem from their physical-chemical properties ranging from long coherence time~\cite{atzori2016quantum, atzori2016room, bader2014room, graham2014influence, atzori2018structural} to manipulation possibilities.~\cite{bayliss2020optically,carretta2021perspective,li2021manipulation,nelson2020cnot,thiele2014electrically, hussain2018coherent} In the presence of spin-switchable units, the local spin state of archetypical iron(II) or cobalt(II) ($3d^6$ and $3d^7$, respectively) ions can be controlled using external fields such as light or temperature.
+Important structural modifications are then observed, with changes in bond distances of up to 0.2 \AA~(\textit{i.e.} 10 \%)\cite{hauser2004ligand} and deep changes in charge distribution (up to 0.5 electrons).~\cite{kepenekian2009primary} The latter are responsible for hysteretic behavior in materials,\cite{kenepekian2009magnetic} and have long been underestimated whereas they are the main characteristics of valence tautomers.~\cite{tezgerevska2014valence} More recently, transition metal ions combined with organic ligands have been considered as possible targets in the development of molecular-based quantum units of information, \textit{e.g.} qubits or qudits (see for example Refs.~\cite{gaita2019molecular,troiani2011molecular,stamp2009spin,mcadams2017molecular}).
+Theoretical studies have also revealed the potential interest of radical ligands for the manipulation of quantum information via the entanglement of local spin degrees of freedom.~\cite{roseiro2022combining,roseiro2022Qubit} A prerequisite is the binding of radical ligands to paramagnetic metal centers without losing their open-shell character.
+In this respect, oxoverdazyl-based ligands have proven to fulfill such requirement, giving rise to a wealth of magnetic coupling schemes.~\cite{oms2010beyond,brook2010strong,barclay2003verdazyl} Furthermore, the flexibility and well-established redox activity of organic-based compounds make such materials particularly interesting.
+Not only can inter-unit interactions be modulated with speculated spin-crossover behaviour\cite{rota2010toward}, but the field generated by several open-shell ligands may give rise to unusual and puzzling scenarios.